 The third way you can use Google Home is as a voice control hub for smart home gadgets outside your TV and speaker set-up.
 In the app you can set up devices by going to ‘Home Control’ and selecting the brand/device, e.g. Philips Hue.
 It’s all pretty simple, and there's no QR code nonsense as with Apple HomeKit.
 Depending on the tech, you can do things like turn gadgets on and off, change settings and set up routines.

 You can see a full list of Google Home compatible devices here – it includes smart thermostats, security cameras, lights, robot vacs, plugs, locks, fans and more.
 Some have Assistant controls built-in, others are existing speakers which require the Chromecast Audio add-on.
+Assistant is improving all the time and recently we found out that Google will soon allow smart home tech and appliance manufacturers to create their own custom voice control commands.

 One of the first things you might want to do is set up multiple user profiles.
 You can have up to six for one Google Home – each person just needs to download the app on their phone then find the device.
 The speaker can be trained to recognise your voices and then deliver personalised info, limited for now to commute times and music preferences.